 First, because you’re a long-distance runner, you’ll want to focus on increasing your mileage first within that first month.
 But to avoid injuries, make sure that you increase by a maximum of 10 percent each week.

-You can implement track workouts in the first or second week, but they should be shorter (100-200 meters or roughly ⅛-¼ mile) and at a one-mile pace.
+You can implement track workouts in the first or second week, but they should be shorter (100-200 meters, or roughly ⅛-¼ mile) and at a one-mile pace.
 You can increase the distance of intervals slowly week by week.
-Longer distances are usually 400 meters and 800 meters.
+Longer track intervals are usually 400 meters and 800 meters.

-While you may want to push hard throughout the whole workout, it’s important to take the time to recover and ensure that you are well-recovered between the fast intervals.
+While you may want to push hard throughout the whole workout, it’s important to take the time to ensure that you are well-recovered between the intervals.
 The fitter and faster you get, the shorter the breaks can become.

-Finally, you need to take the time to warm up and longer for what you’d do for a slower and longer run.
-Ideally, you’ll want to warm up for 1-2 miles with a few little sprints at the end of it to get your blood pumping and your legs ready for speed.
+Finally, you need to take the time to warm up.
+Sprints are demanding on the body, and you’re more likely to pull a muscle during an intense track workout.
+You might not even warm up at all for slower and longer runs.
+But It’s a bad idea to skip warm-up at the track.
+Ideally, warm up for 1-2 miles with a few little sprints at the end of it to get your blood pumping and your legs ready for speed.
+Try some dynamic stretching and form drills as well.

 What are Some Track Workouts to Try?

-Below you’ll find some track workouts that you can incorporate into your training no matter when you are in your plan.
-Some workouts lend themselves better for early training while others are good at the end.
+Below you’ll find some track workouts that you can incorporate into your training no matter where you are in your plan.
+Some workouts lend themselves better for early training, while others are good at the end.
 Pick the ones that work best for you!

-Striders are a great track workout to start with and begin incorporating in the first 1-3 weeks of your training for a long-distance run.
+Striders are a great track workout to start with.
+You can incorporate strides in the first 1-3 weeks of your training for a long-distance run.
 They are 50-100m sprints, which start at a slow pace and gradually increase to 95% max capacity.
 Repeat 10-20 times.

-If you can end a long run near an outdoor track, then you can do some striders as a great way to add some speed as well as finish off your long run.
-Some runners also like to use them as a way to warm up, so you could also do some before a long run as well.
+If you can end a long run near an outdoor track, do some striders when you get there.
+It’s a great way to add some speed, as well as finish off your long run.
+Some runners also like to use them as a way to warm up, so you could also do some before your long run as well.

 2. 400m Intervals

-Be sure to spend 200-400m in a recovery jog.
+After each interval, recover with a very light 200-400m jog.
 The important part is to make sure that you’re spending as much time recovering as you did for the fast interval.
 The distance doesn’t matter.
 It’s the time.
 So if you spent 2:00 running 400m, jog for 2:00 to recover.

 3. Mile Repeats

-Once you’ve gotten comfortable with 400m intervals, you can start to lengthen them to 800m or ½ mile and then even mile repeats.
+Once you’ve gotten comfortable with 400m intervals, you can start to lengthen them to 800m (½ mile, or two laps of the track).
+Work your way up to mile repeats.
 You should start doing these 2 to 4 weeks before your race.

-Do eight-mile repeats at 30-45 seconds slower than your 1-mile race pace and spend 2-4 minutes in a recovery jog.
+A heavy-duty, late-in-your-plan workout might be eight mile repeats at 30-45 seconds slower than your 1-mile race pace.
+Recover for 2 to 4 minutes.
 Mile repeats are a great speedwork exercise for long-distance runners because they combine speed and endurance.
+But be warned: this is a brutal workout, and is as much about mental strength as physical.

 4. Speedwork Sandwich

 If you like a lot of variety, you should try this workout.
-Begin by warming up for ½ mile at 80% max capacity with 400m slow for recovery.
-Next, do 8 x 200m sprints with 100m slow in between and do a 400m recovery jog after the last sprint.
+Begin by warming up for ½ mile at 80% max capacity, with 400m slow for recovery.
+Next, do 8 x 200m sprints with 100m slow in between.
+After the set, jog for 400m to recover.

 5. Pyramid Intervals